 Bruce H. LedermanPartner

-At the appellate level, in 2013, Mr. Lederman obtained a modification of the law from the New York State Court of Appeals in an important case involving priority of mechanics’ liens over consolidated acquisition and construction financing.
+At the appellate level, in 2015, Mr. Lederman obtained a determination by the Appellate Division, First Department, that the sponsor of a newly built condominium is not under any duty to sell all units and may retain rental units within the condominium building, as well as a decision that a condominium purchaser waived its right to rescission by later entering into a renovation agreement which reaffirmed the original purchase agreement.
+In 2015, Mr. Lederman also obtained a reversal from the Appellate Division, First Department, dismissing claims against a condominium sponsor for alleged errors in a condominium offering plan.
+In 2013, Mr. Lederman obtained a modification of the law from the New York State Court of Appeals in an important case involving priority of mechanics' liens over consolidated acquisition and construction financing.
 Also, in 2013, Mr. Lederman obtained a reversal from the Appellate Division, First Department, in a case where the City of New York had improperly denied a developer 421-a tax benefits valued at approximately $3 million.
 In 2012, Mr. Lederman successfully obtained a unanimous reversal by the New York State Court of Appeals of an Article 78 proceeding where the New York State Department of Labor improperly attempted to hold a general contractor liable for the unpaid wages owed by a subcontractor.
 In 2011, Mr. Lederman argued a major case before the Second Circuit Court of Appeals in a landmark case involving the Interstate Land Sales Act.
-Mr. Lederman has also successfully argued a wide variety of other appeals involving specific performance and down payment disputes for real estate contracts, mechanic’s liens, foreclosures and other business related issues.
+Mr. Lederman has also successfully argued a wide variety of other appeals involving specific performance and down payment disputes for real estate contracts, mechanic's liens, foreclosures and other business related issues.

 At the trial level, Mr. Lederman has extensive experience arguing complex motions, trying cases and appearing in arbitrations.
-Mr. Lederman recently obtained summary judgment dismissing finder’s fee claims of over $6 million against the New York City Regional Center in connection with EB-5 financing of the Brooklyn Navy Yard, Steiner Studios and Barclay’s Arena.
-In trials and hearings, Mr. Lederman has successfully represented an employee at a trial involving unpaid wages and counterclaims for breach of fiduciary duties, a flooring contractor in the foreclosure of a mechanic’s lien and counterclaims of defective installations, numerous private property owners in enforcement of contracts and restrictive covenants issues and various manufacturers and retailers in trademark and copyright disputes
+In 2014, Mr. Lederman through an Article 78 proceeding successfully challenged a New York City agency's determination denying a developer's entitlement to valuable J-51 tax benefits, which had a long term projected value of $2.4 million.
+In 2013, Mr. Lederman obtained summary judgment (which was later affirmed by the Appellate Division) dismissing finder's fee claims of over $6 million against the New York City Regional Center in connection with EB-5 financing of the Brooklyn Navy Yard, Steiner Studios and Barclay's Arena.
+In trials and hearings, Mr. Lederman has successfully represented an employee at a trial involving unpaid wages and counterclaims for breach of fiduciary duties, a flooring contractor in the foreclosure of a mechanic's lien and counterclaims of defective installations, numerous private property owners in enforcement of contracts and restrictive covenants issues and various manufacturers and retailers in trademark and copyright disputes.

 Other notable cases involve the successful recovery for a client of over $6 million from a major law firm after an associate attorney embezzled funds from the firm's escrow account and fled the country.
 In that case, Mr. Lederman closely coordinated with the New York District Attorney to extradite the attorney back to the United States, where he was sentenced to 4 to 12 years in prison.
 In 2008, Mr. Lederman represented a large group of victims of an $80 million mortgage fraud ponzi scheme and acted as special real estate counsel to the creditor's committee in the bankruptcy case involving the liquidation of a portfolio of over 20 properties for the benefit of the defrauded creditors and investors.
 In that case, Mr. Lederman also coordinated with the United States Attorney resulting in the perpetrators being sentenced to over five years in prison.